MicrosoftDocs/visualstudio-docs/docs/install/controlling-updates-to-visual-studio-deployments.md

   - "pt-br"
   - "tr-tr"
 ---
-# Control updates to Visual Studio deployments
+# Control updates to network-based Visual Studio deployments

-## How an administrator can control VS update notifications for their enterprise users
-Admins often create a layout and host it on a file share.
-Then, they or their users install VS from this share.
-The version of VS in the layout is what will be installed.
-However, by default, VS will look online for updates.
-If an update is available, the user can install it.
-Any updated content being installed that is not found in the offline layout will be downloaded from the web.
+Enterprise administrators often create a layout and host it on a network file share for deployment to their end-users.

+By default, Visual Studio will continue to look online for updates even if the installation was deployed from a network share.
+If an update is available, the user will be able to install it; any updated content that is not found in the offline layout will be downloaded from the web.

-If an admin wants to control when their users get VS product update notifications and to which version they get updated, they can do so by following these steps.
+If you want to control how end-users receive Visual Studio product update notifications, as well as which version your users are updated to, you can modify the location that Visual Studio looks for updates by following these steps:

  1. Create an offline layout: <br>```vs_enterprise.exe --layout C:\vs2017offline --lang en-US```
  2. Copy it to the file share where you want to host it: <br>```xcopy /e C:\vs2017offline \\server\share\VS2017```
- 3. Modify the response.json file in the layout and change the ```channelUri``` value to point to a copy of the channelManifest.json that the admin controls. <b>Note:</b> Be sure to escape backslashes in the value like this: <br>```"channelUri":"\\\\server\\share\\VS2017\\ChannelManifest.json"```
+ 3. Modify the response.json file in the layout and change the ```channelUri``` value to point to a copy of the channelManifest.json that the admin controls. <b>Note:</b> Be sure to escape backslashes in the value, like this: <br>```"channelUri":"\\\\server\\share\\VS2017\\ChannelManifest.json"```
- 4. Admins or users can run VS setup from this share to install VS. <br>```\\server\share\VS2017\vs_enterprise.exe```
+ 4. Now end-users can run setup from this share to install Visual Studio. <br>```\\server\share\VS2017\vs_enterprise.exe```
- 5. When the admin determines it is time for their users to update to a newer version VS, they can update their layout.
-First, create a new layout or update an existing layout.
-You will likely want to do this in a local folder and not the live file share: <br>```vs_enterprise.exe --layout C:\vs2017offline --lang en-US```
+ 5. When an enterprise administrator determines it is time for their users to update to a newer version of Visual Studio, they can [update the layout location](update-a-network-installation-of-visual-studio.md) to incorporate the updated files, with a command like this: <br>```vs_enterprise.exe --layout C:\vs2017offline --lang en-US```
  6. Ensure that the response.json file in the updated layout still contains your customizations, specifically the channelUri modification: <br>```"channelUri":"\\\\server\\share\\VS2017\\ChannelManifest.json"```
- 7. If you didn't update the file share directly, copy the new and updated layout content to the share: <br>```xcopy /e C:\vs2017offline \\server\share\VS2017```
- 8. Existing VS installs from this layout are looking for updates to \\\\server\share\VS2017\ChannelManifest.json.
-If VS sees that this channelManifest.json is newer than what the user has installed, it will notify the user that an update is availble.
+ 7. Existing Visual Studio installs from this layout will be looking for updates at `\\server\share\VS2017\ChannelManifest.json`.
+If this channelManifest.json is newer than what the user has installed, Visual Studio will notify the user that an update is availble.
- 10. New VS installs will install the newer content directly from the layout.
+ 8. New installs will automatically install the updated version of Visual Studio directly from the layout.

 ## See also